-As a service to the community, the Library offers notary services to Grundy County residents.
-Although a notary should be available between 9:00 a.m. and 5:00 p.m., the Library recommends an appointment.
-Notary service will be provided only to Grundy County residents, at a fee of \$1.00 per item notarized, and only to residents providing proper photo identification in accordance with applicable statutes.
+As a service to the community, the Library offers limited notary services.
+Although a notary should be available during open library hours, the Library recommends a scheduled appointment.
+Notary service will be provided at a fee of \$1.00 per item notarized, and only to residents providing proper photo identification in accordance with applicable statutes.
 Notary service will not be provided if, in the sole discretion of the Library, there are issues of identification or authenticity of documents.